omoke1/Flowpay/README.md

 ## 📞 Support

-For support, email support@flowpay.app or create an issue on GitHub.
+For support, email support@useflopay.xyz or create an issue on GitHub.

 ---